best in the UK for sport science

 Learn the scientific theory and practical skills required to work within performance sailing

-In your third year, you will look at Applied Performance Planning, where you will look at the cycles of athletes and competition.
+In your third year, you will apply your newly-developed knowledge to the practical side of sports performance through the cycles of athletes and competition.

 Select a year